pmndrs/react-postprocessing/README.md

 ![npm](https://img.shields.io/npm/v/react-postprocessing?label=npm%20package&style=flat-square) ![npm](https://img.shields.io/npm/dt/react-postprocessing?style=flat-square)

 This is a [postprocessing](https://vanruesc.github.io/postprocessing) wrapper for [react-three-fiber](https://github.com/react-spring/react-three-fiber).
 This is not (yet) meant for complex orchestration of effects, but can save you [hundreds of LOC](https://twitter.com/0xca0a/status/1289501594698960897) for a straight forward effects-chain.
-The composer configures webGL2 MSAA (multisamping-anti-aleasing) by default so you get high performance crisp results w/o jagged edges.
+The composer configures webGL2 MSAA (multi sample anti aliasing) by default so you get high performance crisp results w/o jagged edges.

 ```bash
 npm install postprocessing react-postprocessing